 EXHIBITION DATES: July 24 - August 29, 2020

 JUROR: Benjamín Espino

 CALL TO ARTISTS:

-AWARD The award is a Solo Exhibition in one of our 700 sq ft galleries during Spring Gallery Night 2021, an event that occurs once a year during March.
+PRIZE The prize is a Solo Exhibition in one of our 700 sq ft galleries during Spring Gallery Night 2021, an event that occurs once a year during March.
 It is one of our most popular openings of year.
 We anticipate more than 3000 visitors in a single night.
 The winner will be announced at the end of the show.

 Benjamín Espino was appointed General Manager of the Latino Cultural Center in November 2011.
 The Latino Cultural Center (LCC) is a division of the City of Dallas’ Office of Arts & Culture.
 Designed by internationally recognized Mexican architect Ricardo Legorreta, the Latino Cultural Center is one of Dallas’ premier architectural gems and serves as a regional catalyst for the preservation, promotion, and development of Latino and Hispanic arts and culture and home to various Latino/a performing arts organizations.
 Prior to that he worked at Jubilee Theatre in Fort Worth, Texas in various capacities from 2000 to 2011, including Managing Director (2007-2011).
 Founded in 1981 by Rudy and Marian Eastman, Jubilee Theatre is one of the oldest and longest running African-American theater companies in Texas and the United States.